antoinetlc/Real3D/README.md

 | St Peter's Basilica | stpeters  |
 | Pisa Courtyard | pisa  |

 The diffuse convolution and rough specular convolutions of the environment map have to be precomputed and put in the same folder.
 These must have the following names :

-*EM_diffuse
-*EM_rough
+* EM_diffuse
+* EM_rough

-where EM is the File name of your environment map.
+where EM is the file name of your environment map.

 For example for a rendering in the grace cathedral, three environment maps have to be in the "EnvironmentMaps" folder with the names : "grace.pfm", "grace_diffuse.pfm" and "grace_rough.pfm".

 ####License

 Real3D.
 Author :  Antoine TOISOUL LE CANN.
 Copyright © 2016 Antoine TOISOUL LE CANN.
 All rights reserved.

 Real3D is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 PFM_ReadWrite is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.
 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.